-The Community Club of Collegeville was founded in 1920 by a dozen women dedicated to case study paper promoting the best interests and needs of our community.
+The Community Club of Collegeville was founded in 1920 by a dozen women dedicated to promoting the best interests and needs of our community.
 First known as the Civic Club of Collegeville, the group joined the new national General Federation of Women’s Clubs (GFWC) in 1921 and adopted the current name in 1923.
 The first civic project was a mosquito control initiative, and that was soon followed by a fundraiser for a lunch counter in the public school.
 Arranging for physical examinations and inoculations against diphtheria in school children were other early projects.

 Over the years the Club has participated in a variety of community events and charitable endeavors including donations of food, gently used clothing, books, paper products, etc. to food pantries, libraries, and women’s shelters.
-Members conduct bingo for residents of Park House, cut fabric to be made into medical gowns for Operation Smile and provide paper writer refreshments to participants in the Collegeville Trappe Memorial Day Parade.
+Members conduct bingo for residents of Park House, cut fabric to be made into medical gowns for Operation Smile and provide refreshments to participants in the Collegeville Trappe Memorial Day Parade.

 Rewarding academic achievement of students in the Perkiomen Valley School District is a major focus of the club.
 Fifth graders who show the most improvement during the trimester are presented with gift certificates for the local book store, and scholarships are given to graduating seniors who plan to further their education.
 Every year the club sponsors and funds the attendance of one high school student at a weekend leadership conference.